jhollist/jhollist.github.io/_posts/2018-01-18-rstudio-server-on-a-chromebook.md

 that](https://github.com/dnschneid/crouton/wiki/Autostart-crouton-chroot-at-ChromeOS-startup)).
 Never got that part of it working right.

-*update: 2018-01-28:* With just core and cli-extra you are missing a few things.
+*update 2018-01-28:* With just core and cli-extra you are missing a few things.
 Most notably for me, sound was not working correctly.
 And well, I need [Rasmus Bååth's beepr package](https://cran.r-project.org/package=beepr).
 Adding the `extension` target fixed this.

+*update 2018-01-30:* While extension fixed the audio issue, I was still having problems with RStudio Server and R Session getting discombobulated.
+I tried a full desktop install and that appears to be working much better.
+So the idea of using the minimal install wasn't so great as some needed tooling was obviously missing.
+The rest of this post has been updated to reflect this.

 Anyway, here is what I used to get my chroot set up.

-    sudo sh ~/Downloads/crouton -t core,cli-extra,extension -n rstudio
+    sudo sh ~/Downloads/crouton -t xfce,extension -n rstudio

 Once that finishes (it takes a while), you can hop into the chroot with

     sudo enter-chroot

-    #or

-    sudo startcli

-Again, I am not sure if there is a downside (or upside) for using one over the other.

 Install R
 ---------